 The International Conference ‘The European Union and the Politicization of Europe’ aims to survey some of these current debates and addresses once more the challenges of the EU polity in a context of multiple crises that confronted Europe in recent years.
 It supports a transformative view that involves balanced weights of optimism and pessimism in a belief that the unfold of current events and the way EU deals with delicate problems will put an increased pressure in the future on matters of accountability and will require some institutional adjustments that address democratic requirements for decision making.
 However in its present shape and context the EU does not look able to deliver soon appropriate answers to democratic demands.
 In a neo-functionalist slang we can say as an irony that the actual crisis in the EU legitimacy is a ‘spill over’ effect of institutional choices made some time before.
 To address the EU’s democratic deficit however is not to be a sceptic and ignore the benefits that came with it but to acknowledge the increasing popular dissatisfaction with ‘occult’ office politics and with the way EU tackles daily problems of public concern while the public is more and more affected by decisions taken at European level.

 Is the EU becoming an increasingly politicized entity?
 Is the on-going politicization of Europe a structured or a messy one?
 Do political parties within the European Parliament act in a manner that strengthens the view of the EU as an articulate political system?
 Are there efficient ways for addressing the democratic deficit issue?
 Can we find usable indicators for detecting an emerging European demos and a European civil society?
 Does Europeanization of the masses take place or the EU remains a genuinely elitist project?
 Did the Lisbon Treaty introduce significant changes regarding the challenges facing the EU?
 Can we see any robust improvements in the accountability of the EU decision making processes?
 Are there alternative ways of looking at the politicization processes and redistributive policies inside the EU?
 Is the on-going crisis changing the European politics dramatically?
-How is the Brexit impacting the EU?
 These are only few of the large number of questions that unfold when researchers or practitioners look at the EU.
 It is the aim of the Fifth International Conference ‘The European Union and the Politicization of Europe’ to address in a constructive manner such questions and to offer o platform for dissemination of research results or puzzles that can contribute to a better understanding of the on-going process of politicization within the European Union.

 The conference is organized yet by no means restricted to the following panels: